buhrmi/buhrmi/README.md

 I'm buhrmi, Representative Director and Owner of Buhrmi Investments

-Through our main portfolio companies and targeted investments we help develop the musical landscape in South East Asia and Japan.
+For many years we have been contributing to the development of the musical landscape in South East Asia and Japan through our portfolio companies and targeted investments.

+### Portfolio Companies

 #### Japan